tracyhenry/Kyrix-gallery/dsail.md

 We'd like to learn more about real-world application requirements to make Kyrix better.
 If you have a Kyrix app in mind for your data, please reach out to us (Wenbo Tao: wenbo@mit.edu, and Mike Stonebraker: stonebraker@csail.mit.edu).

-# Video demos
+# Other video demos
-Please help add this video: https://youtu.be/DyQNJk8k8ac in addition to the three current demos (please put it at the first).
+*please keep the original three video demos here*